 The diverse wildlife of India is home to several fascinating animals in the world.
-The most prominent which stands out is the Indian cat species.
+The most prominent species that stands out is the Indian cat.
 There are a total of 15 wild cat species in the Indian subcontinent, a number that remains unmatched anywhere around the globe.

-When one thinks of the big cats in India, the tigers, leopards, and the rare lion instantly pop up in mind.
-However, many elusive small cats are distributed all over the country.
-These cats are also as important to the ecosystem as their famous relatives.
+When one thinks of the big cats in India, tigers, leopards, and the rare lion instantly pops into mind.
+Small elusive cats, however, distribute themselves all over the country.
+These cats are also as crucial to the ecosystem as their famous relatives.

-Very little is known about the small cat species of India as they share the same similarities and are difficult to track.
-However, recent studies have concluded the widespread population of the different small cat species all over the country.
+Very little is known about the small cat species of India, as they share the same similarities and are difficult to track.
+However, recent studies have concluded that there is a widespread population of different small cat species all over the country.

-Here is a list of top 6 small cat species residing in a variety of habitats in India:
+Here is a list of the top six small cat species residing in a variety of habitats in India:

-Found in the semi-arid regions of Gujarat, Punjab, Madhya Pradesh, Haryana, and Rajasthan, caracal appears similar to a lynx.
-It has a sleek, short-haired coat and tufted ears which are believed to detect the sound of the prey.
-An adult caracal weighs approximately 12 kilograms and jumps at least 3 meters high.
+Found in the semi-arid regions of Gujarat, Punjab, Madhya Pradesh, Haryana, and Rajasthan, the caracal appears similar to a lynx.
+It has a sleek, short-haired coat and tufted ears, which are believed to detect the sound of prey.
+An adult caracal weighs approximately 12 kilogrammes and jumps at least 3 metres high.